-If you’re someone who loves a campfire but don’t want to be bound by a firepit, then you’ll love this deluxe portable firepit from Solo Stove!
+If you’re someone who loves a campfire but doesn’t want to be bound by a firepit, then you’ll love this Solo Stove Bonfire deluxe portable fire pit!

 I know our family LOVES camping away from the campgrounds to really find those unique spots (and let’s face it, spots my kids can be wild in and they won’t bother anyone!) but a drawback has always been the lack of a fire ring.

 While we could make our own, we tend not to as it takes away from the “wildness” of the spot and it’s not as safe as the established campfire rings.
-We like the ones that are raised up with kids especially as ones we just make ourselves with rocks tend to be harder for the kids to see when they’re running around camp.
+And with kids, we especially like fire pits that are raised up more than fire rings we just make ourselves with rocks since they tend to be harder for the kids to see when they’re running around camp.

-Let me show you everything you need to know to figure out if the Solo Stove Bonfire (or other sizes) are worth it for your camp set up!
+So in my Solo Stove Review, let me show you everything you need to know to figure out if the Solo Stove Bonfire (or other Solo Stove sizes) are worth it for your camp set up!

-I also wanted to let you know that I received the stove in exchange for my honest opinion, and some links you click are affiliate links that I get a small percentage of.
+I also wanted to let you know that I received the Solo Stove fire pit in exchange for my honest opinion, and some links you click are affiliate links that I get a small percentage of.

 Overview of the Solo Stove Bonfire

 Full Solo Stove Bonfire Review and FAQ

 What we liked